h3abionet/h3agwas/README.md

    Of course, you can also use other parameters (e.g. -resume or --work_dir).
 For your own run you will want to use your nextflow.config file.

    By default, running the workflow like this runs the `plink-qc.nf` script.
-If you want to run one of the other scripts you would say `nextflow run  h3abionet/h3agwas/topbottom.nf` etc.
+If you want to run one of the other scripts you would say `nextflow run  h3abionet/h3agwas/topbottom.nf` or `nextflow run h3abionet/h3agwas/plink-assoc.nf` etc.

 7. The output of the default runcan be found in` /mnt/shared/output`.
 The file sampleA.pdf is a report of the analysis that was done.